South West Region (Western Australia)

-The South West Region is a multi-member electoral region of the Western Australian Legislative Council the South West, Peel and part of the Great Southern regions of the state.
+The South West Region was a multi-member electoral region of the Western Australian Legislative Council the South West, Peel and part of the Great Southern regions of the state.
 It was created by the Acts Amendment (Electoral Reform) Act 1987, and became effective on 22 May 1989 with seven members who had been elected at the 1989 state election three months earlier.
 At the 2008 election, it was reduced to six members.
-The region includes the cities of Albany, Bunbury and Mandurah.
+The region included the cities of Albany, Bunbury and Mandurah.

-Legislation to abolish the region, along with all other Western Australian Electoral Regions was passed in November 2021, with the 2025 state election to use a single state-wide electorate of 37 members.
+The region, along with all other Western Australian Electoral Regions, was abolished in time with the 2025 state election, following legislation passed in November 2021 to create a single, state-wide constituency of 37 members.

 Geography

-The Region is made up of several complete Legislative Assembly districts, which change at each distribution.
+The Region was made up of several complete Legislative Assembly districts, which changed at each distribution.